Tesla Roadster

 Rear Trunk Tub entry

-Route the extension wires from the front wheel well avoiding any suspension components, under the PEM.
+Route the extension wires from the front wheel well, avoiding any suspension components, under the PEM.

 Mount the battery box just below the trunk tub upper seal.